MOj0/Stickman_Fight/README.md

 # Instructions

 To play the game, run the following command in the root of the project: `node GameServer.js`.
+Note: for some reason this command doesn't work in the standard Command Prompt (Windows), so you will have to use PowerShell.
 To install any missing dependencies run: `npm -i`.
 Open the following link in your browser: http://127.0.0.1:7777/index.html